jenssegers/date/README.md

 Usage
 -----

-The Date class extends the Carbon methods such as `format` and `diffForHumans`n and translates them based on your locale:
+The Date class extends the Carbon methods such as `format` and `diffForHumans` and translates them based on your locale:

 ```php
 use Jenssegers\Date\Date;